yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/README.md

 ### Table 1: State Average for Racial Groups and Standard Deviation
 ![alt_text](https://github.com/yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/blob/main/State%20Average%20and%20Standard%20Deviation.png)

 "Other", which we can assume is predominantely Caucassian, have the largest population share at 4 year universities in California (60.6%).
+The other four groups (Asian/Pacific, Black, Hispanic and "Alien") represent the rest of California's pollution share.
+Interstingly, Asian/Pacific, Black and "Alien" have relatively high SD values for their respective means.
+This indicates some universities are making larger strides than others in diversifying their student population than others.

 ### Table 2: Z-Scores for Corrected Anchors
 ![alt text](https://github.com/yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/blob/main/Correct%20anchor.png)